UPDATED - 98th Academy Awards: Picks & Reactions

 Wicked: For Good getting completely SHUT OUT

-• Possibly the biggest surprise of the day.
+Possibly the biggest surprise of the day.
 Not even a nomination for Best Production Design?
-I thought it would, at minimum, get three nominations.
+I thought it would get three nominations, at minimum.

 Ariana Grande for Best Actress in a Supporting Role for Wicked: For Good